CLOSE

 1️⃣ Implicit Conversion (Type Promotion or Coercion):

 Implicit conversion, also known as automatic conversion, occurs when the compiler automatically converts one data type to another without any explicit instruction from the programmer.
-This conversion is performed to avoid data loss and to promote compatibility between different data types.
+This conversion is performed automatically by the compiler when types are compatible and there is no risk of major data loss.

 • Done automatically by the compiler